 So objects evolve through time.
 In carabiners, there are two distinct evolutionary paths: improved performance and reduced weight.
 BTW these paths are not mutually exclusive.

 Refer to the image above for some of the many performance improvements introduced to carabiner design.

 There are a bunch of design concepts that can be implemented to reduce weight.
-Designer have mainly used shape factor (overall shape and cross section), material, and size.
+Designers have mainly used shape factors (overall shape and cross-section), material, and size.